 It is projected that the Hyperloop will bring around 17,200 jobs and produce about $3.7 billion in economic activity.
 Of course, there will be a large cost to accompany the development.
 It is estimated that the track will cost $30 million – $40 million per mile.
 As well as funding for research and development rounding off to $7-10 billion in total.
 The cost to consumers will ideally be less than a tank of gas from Kansas City to St. Louis.
 The Coalition and Virgin Hyperloop One hope to keep the price at a reasonable rate so the public can afford to use it.

 There are numerous other positives that will come from building the Hyperloop.
 Real estate values near portal locations would rise and accidents on highway I-70 would reduce by 50%.
 Another potential gain is in the freight industry.
 Manufacturers and farmers in Missouri would undoubtedly gain access to a quick and efficient rapid transport system.
 In the heat of the labor shortage in the logistics market, the Hyperloop would be an excellent opportunity to combat this shortage.
 Additionally, carbon dioxide emissions would reduce by 530,000 metric tons.
-However, if freight is calculated in, this number could increase a great deal.
+If freight is calculated into the equation as well, this number could increase a great deal.

-In less than a decade Missouri could be the first state in the nation to develop a Hyperloop track.
-Not only will this be a win for scientific advancement, this development will generate thousands of jobs, in turn boosting the economy and status of Missouri.
+In less than a decade, Missouri could be the first state in the nation to develop a Hyperloop track.
+Not only will this be a win for scientific advancement, but this development will also generate thousands of jobs – in turn boosting the economy and status of Missouri.